 Power words are like a “cheat code” for boosting conversion rates.
 Sprinkle in a few, and you can transform dull, lifeless words into persuasive words that compel readers to take action.

 You can use them anywhere.

-And in this post, you’ll learn how to use them like a kung fu master.
+In this post, you’ll learn how to use power words like a kung fu master.
 Specifically:

 - The definition of power words (and why they’re so powerful);

-- The 7 types of power words proven to evoke an emotional response in readers;
+- The 7 types of power words proven to increase conversions;

-- Examples of how bloggers, writers, and businesses are using power words to supercharge their content with descriptive language;
+- Examples of how bloggers, writers, and businesses are using power words to boost conversions;

 - 600+ powerful words you can use, bookmark, and reference (again and again).

 Power words are persuasive, emotional words that trigger a positive or negative response.
 They can make us feel scared, encouraged, aroused, angry, greedy, safe, or curious.
 Authors, copywriters, and content marketers use “power words” to spice up their content and compel audiences to take action.

 Let’s deconstruct an example from the great Winston Churchill.
 All the power words are underlined: